katja-cmd/cmdline-course/README.md

-This is README for command line tools course project.
+This is README for my command line tools course project.